vannov/pygame_cards/README.md

 There is a known Pygame issue with OS X El Capitan and newer.
 Because of different versions of SDL_image library, images rendered in a Pygame application look corrupted.
 The workaround is to downgrade to an older version of SDL_image library.
 See instructions here: http://stackoverflow.com/a/35385411

-####Installation from distributable:
+####Installation from redistributable:

+Download archive with latest available version of **pygame_cards** package from https://github.com/vannov/pygame_cards/releases.
+Install the package:

-On Mac OS or Linux:
+- On Mac OS or Linux:
 ```
 sudo pip install pygame_cards-0.1.tar.gz
 ```

-On Windows:
+- On Windows (run command prompt as administrator):
 ```
 pip install pygame_cards-0.1.zip
 ```